akschu/Mail-SpamAssassin-Plugin-schuCheckMX/README.md

 schuCheckMX is a spamassassin plugin that looks for two things:

-1. Does the ingress message have a from or reply-to header, and if so, does the domain in that address have an MX record?
+1. Does the ingress message have a from or return-path or from header, and if so, does the domain in that address have an MX record?
-2. Does the this same domain also have an SMTP server listening?
+2. Does this same domain also have an SMTP server listening?

 The idea is that you wouldn't want to get email from someone you can't reply to.